Rasmuswinterhag/Portfolio/Anker/index.md

 - Diffrent types of ducks with diffrent behavoir.

 <details>
-<summary>Diffrent Duck types</summary>
+<summary>Examples of diffrent duck types</summary>

-  This is the BlackHole duck which starts spinning faster and faster until it starts sucking in other ducks until something slows it down.
+  The BlackHole duck which starts spinning faster and faster until it starts sucking in other ducks until something slows it down.
   <details>
   <summary>Black Hole Duck Code</summary>
   <pre>